lammps/lammps/doc/src/fix_bond_react.rst

 By default, all constraints must be satisfied for the reaction to occur.
 In other words, constraints are evaluated as a series of logical values using the logical AND operator "&&".
-More complex logic can be achieved by explicitly adding "&&" or "||" after a given constraint command.
-Logical operators must be placed after all constraint parameters, on the same line as the constraint (one per line).
+More complex logic can be achieved by explicitly adding the logical AND operator "&&" or the logical OR operator "||" after a given constraint command.
+If a logical operator is specified after a constraint, it must be placed after all constraint parameters, on the same line as the constraint (one per line).
 Similarly, parentheses can be used to group constraints.
 The expression that results from concatenating all constraints should be a valid logical expression that can be read by the :doc:`variable <variable>` command after converting each constraint to a logical value.
 Because exactly one constraint is allowed per line, having a valid logical expression implies that left parentheses "(" should only appear before a constraint, and right parentheses ")" should only appear after a constraint and before any logical operator.

 Once a reaction site has been successfully identified, data structures within LAMMPS that store bond topology are updated to reflect the